 We have a federal trademark registration for the trademark "VISTAGEN".
+Corresponding trademarks have been registered in the European Union and in Switzerland.
 We also use certain other trademarks in connection with our customized in vitro bioassay systems, such as CardioSafe 3DTM, LiverSafe 3DTM and "Better Cells Lead to Better MedicineTM."